gregives/gregives.co.uk/contents/blog/optimising-the-fonts-on-my-website.md

 ### Flash of Invisible Text

 FOIT is the default browser behaviour which renders the text invisible whilst the font is loading.
-The text will be invisible during the _swap period_, up to 3 seconds, depending on the browser: this is a particularly poor experience for users as there may be up to 3 seconds when they cannot read the content of your website!
+The text will be invisible during the _swap period_, up to 3 seconds depending on the browser: this is a particularly poor experience for users as there may be up to 3 seconds when they cannot read the content of your website!

 ### Flash of Unstyled Text